murilocamargos/iwp/_homework/1-tv-show-list.md

 ---
-layout: page
+layout: homework
 number: 1
 title: 'TV Show List'
 subtitle: 'Homework 1'
 deadline: "Mar 18"
 turnin: "https://forms.gle/LWg4agQmRX8DyCar7"
 github_assignment: "https://classroom.github.com/a/m25Yc5ar"
+description: "In this homework, you will be practicing the HTML and CSS that we learned in lecture.
+You are given screenshots and a description of a specific web page to replicate.
+You will recreate the web page exactly as shown in the provided screenshots."
 display: true
----

-In this homework, you will be practicing the HTML and CSS that we learned in lecture.
-You are given screenshots and a description of a specific web page to replicate.
-You will recreate the web page exactly as shown in the provided screenshots.

-<span class="label">Due Date:</span> {{ page.deadline }}
-<span class="label">HW1 Turn-in:</span> [Submission Form]({{ page.turnin }})

 ---

 * TOC